LjA012/MovieIndustryProject/README.md

 # Movie Industry Project
-* Members: Philip Klein-Rodick and Logan Anderson
+* Members: Philip Klein-Rodick & Logan Anderson
 * Goals: The goal of this research is to present insights into the movie industry that will help prepare and inform Microsoft about their new movie endeavour.
 This research serves of purpose to Microsoft and all involved stakeholders due to the fact that the Movie Industry has high barriers to entry; capital necessary to shoot a movie, established competitors and multiple streaming/viewing platforms.
 * Responsiblities:
   * Both: Data cleaning, visualizations, and analysis